mi-lauer/DNS-CP/README.md

 ---
 Our project page is currently hosted on github and is available on [stricted.github.io/DNS-Webinterface](http://stricted.github.io/DNS-Webinterface)

-### Live Demo
----
-A live demonstration is available at [Demo](http://demo.owndns.me).
-Please report any bugs or give us feedback to let us improve the webinterface.

 ### ToDo
 ---
  * general improvements